LabLamb/KalKa/README.md

 - Mark your order as different status for easy tracking
 - View all profit in a glance
 - Close order to keep as archive

+# Support
+- Problems with the KalKa?
+Plesae kindly send your feedback to lablambworks@gmail.com